File Naming Conventions Guide¶

 - Use Lowercase Letters: All letters should be in lowercase.

-- Separate Words with Underscores: Use underscores (
+- Separate Words with Underscores: Use underscores (_) to separate words.

 - Avoid Special Characters: Do not use spaces, hyphens, or any special characters other than underscores.